Insights

 Key Insight

-Fitbit is still a great entry point for developers who want fast integration and large market reach, but the future may lean more toward Google Health Connect as the unified standard for Android users.
+Fitbit is still a great entry point for health app development teams who want fast integration and large market reach but the future may lean more toward Google Health Connect as the unified standard for Android users.

 Why Developers Love It